Loans

 Types of Loans

-Federal Direct Subsidized Loans - This low-interest loan program is available to students with demonstrated financial need as determined by the federal government.
-Students must be enrolled at least half-time to qualify.
-Repayment begins six months after graduation, leaving college, or dropping below half-time enrollment.
-For subsidized loans, the U.S. Department of Education pays the interest while you are enrolled at least half-time, during the six-month grace period, and any deferment period.
-Students may sign a Master Promissory Note (MPN) for the Direct Loan.
+Federal Direct Subsidized Loans - This low-interest loan is for students with demonstrated financial need.
+Repayment begins six months after graduation, leaving school, or dropping below half-time.
+For subsidized loans, the U.S. Department of Education pays interest while enrolled and during the grace period.
+Students must sign a Master Promissory Note (MPN) for the Direct Loan.

-Federal Direct Unsubsidized Loans - Students who are not eligible for all or part of the subsidized loans may receive additional funding through the unsubsidized loan.
-This federal, non-need-based loan helps eligible students cover the cost of education.
-There is no priority funding deadline.
-Students must be enrolled at least half-time to qualify.
-Borrowers are responsible for paying interest during all periods.
-If interest is not paid while in school, during the grace period, deferment, or forbearance, it will accumulate and be added to the principal amount.
-For more information, visit Federal Student Aid website or contact the Financial Aid Office.
+Federal Direct Unsubsidized Loans - Students ineligible for full or part of a subsidized loan may use the unsubsidized loan, a federal, non-need-based option.
+Half-time enrollment is required.
+Borrowers are responsible for interest at all times; unpaid interest accrues and is added to the principal.
+For details visit the Federal Student Aid website or contact the Financial Aid Office.

 Federal Parent Loan for Undergraduate Students (PLUS) - allows parents with good credit history to borrow money for the educational expenses of each child who is a dependent undergraduate student enrolled at least half-time.
 To request a PLUS loan at LRSC you need to complete a PLUS request process.
 Information on interest rates and repayment requirements is available by contacting the Financial Aid Office.